alexjwick/raspberry-pi-dht11-mqtt-demo/README.md

 # Raspberry Pi DHT11 MQTT Demo

-This is a simple project to read temperature and humidity from a DHT11 sensor and send it to an MQTT broker.
+This is a simple project that reads temperature and humidity from a DHT11 sensor and sends it to an MQTT broker.
 The MQTT broker is running on a Raspberry Pi 3B+.

 I made this project to gain experience configuring, running code, and interfacing with peripherals (such as a DHT11 sensor) on lightweight computers (such as a Raspberry Pi).
 I also wanted to learn how to use MQTT to send data from a device to a server.

-Currently, the both publisher and sole subscriber in this project are running on the same Raspberry Pi.
+Currently, both the publisher and sole subscriber in this project are running on the same Raspberry Pi.
 In the future, I plan to publish MQTT messages to a subscriber in the cloud so that the temperature and humidity data can be stored in a cloud database.
 I also plan to add a web interface to display the temperature and humidity data over time.

 ## Table of Contents